Flag Retirement: How to Dispose Old American Flags

 The preferred, and often considered the most dignified, way to retire an American flag is to burn it.
 As stated above, the action of doing so must be dignified and the flag must be completely burned to ashes.

-We realize that burning may not always be an option and some burned American Flag materials are not good for the environment.
-Listed below are a few other options when it comes to properly retiring an American Flag:
+We realize that burning may not always be an option and some burned American flag materials are not good for the environment.
+Listed below are a few other options when it comes to properly retiring an American flag:

-1. Contact your local Veterans of Foreign Wars (VFW) post, Elks Lodge, American Legion post or similar group.
+Contact your local Veterans of Foreign Wars (VFW) post, Elks Lodge, American Legion post or similar group.

 These organizations are often familiar with flag retirement protocol and will take your flag and ensure that it is disposed of properly.

-2. Recycle your American Flag.
+Recycle your American Flag.

-3. Send to the Stars for our Troops program.
+Send to the Stars for our Troops program.

-The Stars for our Troops program takes your old, tattered and worn out American Flags and turns them into a prized possession for an American Soldier at home, on base or overseas.
+The Stars for our Troops program takes your old, tattered and worn out American flags and turns them into a prized possession for an American Soldier at home, on base or overseas.
 Volunteers lovingly cut each embroidered star from the flag, dispose of the stripes properly, and place each star into a tiny plastic bag with a card.

 "I am part of our American flag that has flown over the U.S.A.
 I can no longer fly.
 The sun and winds have caused me to become tattered and torn.
 Please carry me as a reminder that you are not forgotten"

+The program does not accept printed flags, only embroidered, and the flags must be Made in the USA.
 If you'd like to contribute your retired flag to the Stars for Our Troops program, please send your flag to the following address:

 Stars for Our Troops, Inc.